FREQUENTLY ASKED QUESTIONS

 Can I delete all of my data?

 Yes.
-You can delete your profile and contributions from a particular guild when you leave it or at a later point.
-You can also delete your entire Guild account and all your contributions to all guilds you belong to.
+You can delete your profile and contributions from a particular group when you leave it or at a later point.
+You can also delete your entire Guild account and all your contributions to all groups you belong to.
 But beware that we really do delete the data so it cannot be reinstated or recovered

 Who controls my data?